Logical Synchrony and the bittide Mechanism: The bittide mechanism

 \section{The bittide mechanism}

-We now turn to physical implementation of logically synchronous systems.
-A hardware implementation can be found at~\cite{qbay}.
+We now turn to a specific form of multiclock network which can be implemented on modern networking hardware.
 In Section~\ref{sec:mc} we have already discussed one of the key components of this, specifically that with each localtick, a node removes one frame from the head of every incoming FIFO, and sends one frame on every outgoing FIFO.
 However, this is not enough for implementation, since we must ensure that the occupancies of the FIFOs neither underflow nor overflow.

-In the bittide model, the FIFO connecting node $i$ to node $j$ is composed of two parts, connected sequentially.
+In the \bittide model, the FIFO connecting node $i$ to node $j$ is composed of two parts, connected sequentially.
 The first part is a communication link, which has a latency $l_\itoj$, the number of \emph{wall-clock} seconds it takes to send a frame across the link.
 The second part is called the \emph{elastic buffer}.
 It is a FIFO which is located at the destination node $j$.
 Node $i$ sends frames, via the communication link to node $j$, where they are inserted at the tail end of the elastic buffer.
 We assume that the communication link cannot reorder frames, and so together the communication link and the elastic buffer behave as a single FIFO.

 Each node has an elastic buffer for each of its incoming links.
 With each clock localtick, it does two things; first, it removes a frame from the head of each of the elastic buffers and passes that frame to the processor core; second, the core sends one frame on each outgoing communication link.